 D.2 Support of Non-Public Network as a network slice of a PLMN

 The PLMN operator can provide access to an NPN by using network slicing mechanisms.
-The following are some considerations in such a case:
+The following are some considerations in such a PNI-NPN case:

 1. The UE has subscription and credentials for the PLMN;